scylladb/scylladb/docs/contribute/maintainer.md

 # Maintainer's handbook

-This document describes the mechanics of maintaining Scylla - how to do things, rather than what do do (e.g. accept or reject a patch).
+This document describes the mechanics of maintaining Scylla, as well as a general guideline on what to check when considering a pull request for merging.

 ## General git tips